monopole/snt/apps/examples/DAM/resources.md

 let this tutorial work with either a local container registry or [GCR].

 Other than that, these resources have no special markup or names.
+Even the resources have uncreative names.

 <!-- @writeDeploymentYaml @test -->
 ```
-cat <<EOF >$TUT_DAM/manifest/deployment.yaml
+cat <<EOF >$TUT_DAM/deployment.yaml
 apiVersion: apps/v1beta1
 kind: Deployment
 metadata:
-  name: tuthello
+  name: tut-deployment
 spec:
   replicas: 3
   template:
     metadata:
       labels:
-        app: tuthello
+        deployment: tuthello
     spec:
       containers:
       - name: cnt-carrot